tglucksmann/buybitcoinworldwide.github.io/_kb/bb_investing_in_bitcoin.md

 - gs
 - pop
 ---
-As the world becomes more reliant on the internet, it is no surprise that Bitcoin, a secure, digital currency, has claimed the interest of investors.
+As the world becomes more reliant on the internet, it is no surprise that Bitcoin, a secure, digital, currency, has claimed the interest of investors.
 Bitcoin is open to everyone and provides an exciting opportunity to delve into an entirely new asset class.

 Bitcoin can be confusing at first.
 It takes time and effort to understand how Bitcoin works and how to securely store your bitcoins.
 We want to help you understand why Bitcoin, as an investment, needs to be taken seriously, and also how to protect and properly secure your bitcoins if you do decide to invest.